About Ketamine

 Ketamine can be administered in a variety of ways.
 In our practice, ketamine is administered by intravenous infusion (IV).
 Dosage is determined by various physical factors including weight, sensitivity to medication, and history of drug use.
 The ketamine process is unique depending on the dosage and receptiveness of the individual.
 Our medical team will check your vital signs before and after the administration, and be on hand throughout the session to monitor physiological responses to the treatment.

-What is Integrated Ketamine Assisted Psychotherapy (IKAP)
+What is Ketamine Assisted Psychotherapy (KAP)

 Both psychotherapy and ketamine are effective in helping with mood disorders and pain, but the combination of the two has been shown to be much more effective than either on its own.
 Our program emphasizes the potential for change and the creation of new neuropathways which can facilitate change quickly.
 Our experience suggests that the administration of ketamine is most effective when paired with psychotherapy.
 We offer a psychotherapy program which will 1) explore limiting thought patterns and conditions which may be keeping you “stuck”, 2) prepare you for your ketamine sessions including answering any questions or concerns you may have, 3) guide you through your ketamine session, and 4) assist you in exploring and integrating your experiences afterwards.